balllerz21/PriorityQueue/README.md

 deleted, instead it's linked into the same branch in the order that it was inserted from the oldest to the most recent by a linked list.

-This priority queue has constructors, destructors, an enqueue, a dequeue, and operator overloads */
+This priority queue has constructors, destructors, an enqueue, a dequeue, size, and peek functions as well as operator overloads

+This project also comes with tests

+*/